RIOT-OS/riot-course/slides/tutorial-summit-2018/summit2018-tutorial.md

 ## Setup your IoT-LAB access in the VM (2)

-- Check the name of iotlab node associated to the experiment:
+- Check the name of the iotlab node associated to the experiment:
   ```
   $ iotlab-experiment get -i 133XXX -r
   {